Chapter 9 – Two Incommensurable Realities

-Discussing the East-West dichotomy in cultural terms became popular again in social science in the 80’s and 90’s, with the revival of the ideas of Ibn Khaldun (1332-1406), Auguste Comte (1798-1857), Emile Durkheim (1858-1917), and Arnold Toynbee (1889-1975).
-The goal of international scholarship was nothing less ambitious than to categorize all the world’s cultures, to evaluate them, to dissect them, to discover and reveal patterns, and to make predictions about when they peak, when they struggle, and when they inevitably fall (Kennedy, 1987; CCTV, 2006).
+Discussing the East-West dichotomy in cultural terms became popular again in social science in the 80’s and 90’s, with the revival of the ideas of Ibn Khaldun (1332-1406), Auguste Comte (1798-1857), Emile Durkheim (1858-1917) and Arnold Toynbee (1889-1975).
+The goal of international scholarship was nothing less spectacular than to categorize all the world’s cultures, to evaluate them, to dissect them, to discover and reveal patterns, and to make predictions about when they peak, when the struggle, and when they inevitably fall (Kennedy, 1987; CCTV, 2006).

-Comparing cultures to living beings has been the scientific trend ever since Khaldun.
-In today’s Western sociology, we now have plenty of exciting – if not incredible – choices (read: interpretations) of a culture’s ‘rise and fall’:
+Treating cultures as living beings has been the scientific trend ever since Khaldun.
+Reading Western sociology today, we now have plenty of exciting – if not incredible – choices (read: interpretations) of a culture’s ‘rise and fall’:

 - “youth, growth, maturation and decline”

 - civilizations “taking turns or going in circles”

 - a “masculine West vs. a feminine East”